EpicGamer3386/LLM-Conversational-Acuity/README.md

 # LLM-Conversational-Acuity

+PromptDataset.csv is the dataset we will be using for fine-tuning the LLM.
+Download the CSV and save it to the main Google Drive.

 GPT3_5FineTuned_with_parameters.ipynb contains all the fine-tuning with adjusted parameters.

 Gemini.ipynb is the Gemini API key applied to a Colab notebook.